100 Notable alumni of

 -

-Ksenia Anatolyevna Sobchak is a Russian-Israeli public figure, TV anchor, journalist, socialite and actress.
-She is the younger daughter of the first democratically elected mayor of Saint Petersburg, Anatoly Sobchak, who was one of Vladimir Putin's mentors, and the Russian senator Lyudmila Narusova.
-Sobchak became known to the wider public as the host of the reality show Dom-2, which aired on the Russian channel TNT.
-Later she became an anchor at independent television channel TV Rain.
+Ksenia Anatolyevna Sobchak is a Russian journalist, media manager, television personality, and former politician.
+She is the younger daughter of Anatoly Sobchak, the first democratically elected mayor of Saint Petersburg and one of Vladimir Putin's mentors, and Senator Lyudmila Narusova.
+Sobchak became known to the wider public as the host of the TNT reality show Dom-2.
+She later became an anchor at the independent television channel TV Rain.
+Sobchak was the Civic Initiative's candidate for the 2018 Russian presidential election.
 As of January 2023, she hosts the television show Dok-Tok with Alexander Gordon.

 -